13 Aug 2020 Why Conversations in Microsoft Teams can be more efficient than Email

 Getting conversations started in Microsoft Teams

 By now you can probably see how enthusiastic I am about the potential of Microsoft Teams to reduce your internal email overload and improve your inter-team conversations, even more so while everyone’s working from home.
-And I haven’t even got into all the other things you can do with Teams, such as file sharing, collaborating and Co-Authoring with documents You can even work with other Microsoft 365 Programs and Apps such as OneNote, Planner and so on within Teams.
+And I haven’t even got into all the other things you can do with Teams, such as file sharing or collaborating and co-authoring with documents.
+You can even work with other Microsoft 365 programs and apps such as OneNote, Planner and so on within Teams.

 There’s a little bit of a learning curve involved, especially as so many of us are locked into the email way of remote conversing.
 My suggestion is to start small, perhaps using the overall Chat feature first, then creating a team or two and a channel or two, focused on a particular project or outcome the team is working on.
 This will shift the conversation around that topic or project into Teams.

 If you really want to give your team a kickstart, you be interested in our Microsoft Teams Training internally for your team or organisation…. online or in person.
-Or check out our Online Public Training programs.
-Introduction to Microsoft Teams and Doing More with Microsoft Teams.
+Or check out our Online Public Training program.
+Microsoft Teams Productivity Training.

 Geoff Prior – Lingford Consulting, August 2020